Legal Advice for Fiduciary Duty — 48 results

 Trustees owe four main duties to trust beneficiaries under Arizona law.
 This guide discusses those duties.
 You should consider whether the person named or to be named as a successor trustee... more

 Written by attorney Jeffrey Ochrach, over 1 year ago.

 I commonly see close friends form small businesses together.
 They usually operate as a partnership or LLC.
 Unfortunately, these business unions are much like marriages they dont always... more

 Written by attorney Mark Campanella, over 1 year ago.

 It will likely come as no surprise, but its pretty safe to say that we live in a hyper-competitive business environment.
 With that reality in hand, its not hard to understand that employers... more

-Written by attorney Vincent LoCoco, about 2 years ago.
+Written by attorney Vincent LoCoco, over 2 years ago.

 An executor is the person designated in a Will as the individual who is responsible for performing a number of tasks necessary to wind down the decedents affairs.
 Generally, the executors... more